bd-R/bdchecks/README.md

 - Document.
 - Add info about not performed data checks to DCresult.
 - I need to rethink what functions returns as amended functions should also return modified data (now it works only with warning TRUE/FALSE).
 - performDC checks only for first colnames and quits (doesn't give chance for other ones)
+- Add info to DCresult about failed DC